altomator/IIIF/README.md

 ## IIIF and OCR

 OCR resources like ALTO files may be linked to a IIIF manifest as seeAlso content, attached to a specific canvas.
-Here, we attache the ALTO file to canvas #19:
+In this IIIF document manifest ([bpt6k9604118j](https://github.com/altomator/IIIF/blob/main/collection/bpt6k9604118j.json) ID), we are linking the ALTO file X/X00000019.xml to canvas #19:

 ```json
 ...